DenardYap/MSPFN-deraining/diffusion/README.md

 - After generating the fft we need to denormalize it
 - After denormalizinng the fft we need to apply on the derained image's fft and get the reconstructed image

+## Worthy experiments:
+1. Instead of generating Nx6 channels, just generate the FFT (both real and imaginary part separately)
+2. Instead of generating the difference in FFT, just try to generate the original FFT conditioned on the rain FFT

 ## Ignore this for now